Teach The World

 Sir John Betjeman is appointed Poet Laureate on Tuesday, 10th October, following the death of Cecil Day-Lewis.

-The Liberal politician Cyril Smith wins a by-election in Rochdale.
+The Liberal politician Cyril Smith wins the by-election held in Rochdale on 26th October.
 The seat had been held by Labour for 14 years.

 |